Mechanical Circulatory Support Patient Guide

 Once you are asleep, a tube will be placed down your throat and into your lungs that is connected to a machine that helps you breathe during surgery and, if necessary, after surgery.
 You will have a tube in your forearm that measures your blood pressure, and another tube in your bladder to drain your urine.
 You also may have a tube threaded through your nose and into your stomach to drain the contents of your stomach and prevent vomiting.

 If you are getting a Total Artificial Heart, the surgeon will remove most of your heart and replace it with the heart pump.
-The tubes will then be connected to the heart pump, the device will be turned on, and blood will start to move out of your heart and into the heart pump.
+The tubes will be connected from the artificial heart to an external pneumatic driver.

 At the end of the surgery, tubes will be placed on both sides of your chest to let fluid and blood drain.
 The breastbone and chest incision will then be closed.